-This April 1st represents the 47th anniversary of RMW, a firm founded by Matthew Mills and David Robinson in 1970 on this day.
+This April 1st represents the 47th anniversary of RMW, a firm founded by Matthew R. Mills, C. David Robinson and David Watson Williams in 1970 on this day.
 The passing of Matthew earlier this year January 9th has compelled me to reflect, and with his memorial service today, April 1st; has prompted a time of celebration.
-I dedicate this anniversary and this year to Matthew R Mills, the architect.
+I dedicate this anniversary and this year to Matthew R. Mills, the architect.

 Matthew had not been an active part of the firm since 1999, having moved back to Pinehurst after his successful battle with cancer, but his imprint is forever.